 Misc.
-Aviculture Notes: Lady Amherst Pheasants present no special problems to keep in captivity.
-Very hardy birds, they are able to withstand both extremes of temperature as long as their some modest protection from the elements.
+Aviculture Notes: Amherst present no problems to keep in captivity.
 They are polygamous and several hens can be kept with a single male.
 These birds are very active and aviaries should be fairly large with plenty of branches and other objects for enrichment.
-When planning for this species, be sure to include the planting of shrubs and small trees in their aviary.

-Will readily hybridize with the Golden Pheasant and the offspring between the two species are fully fertile.
+Will readily hybridize with the Golden Pheasant, the offspring being fertile.
 This has been done for years in captivity, many unaware the damage it causes to pure bloodlines.
 Recently, there have been certain breeders trying to "cash-in" on creating new mutations using hybrids.
 This should be discouraged and if you have hybrids in your aviary, do not breed them and if you must surplus these birds, please make sure let the buyer know what they are and that they should not breed them.
-It is mentioned on this site over and over again, we do not encourage or approve the breeding of two pure wild species
+It is mentioned on this site over and over again, we do not encourage or approve the breeding of two pure wild species.
+Ruffed Pheasant Hybrid Prevention

-The modest demands of the Lady Amherst Pheasant make this an ideal species for the beginner to pheasant keeping.
+The modest demands of the Lady Amherst makes it an ideal species for the beginner to pheasant keeping.
 They are docile and can be kept with other bird species such as doves, small hookbills and finches.

 Click on thumbnails for larger views.

 (l to r): 1-2, Matt Tuttle; 3, Roman Kmicikewycz; 4-8, Dan Cowell.